wuzhiping/skills/pptx-generator/references/slide-types.md

 1. **Analyze**: Understand topic, audience, purpose
 2. **Choose Layout**: Select based on content
 3. **Write Slide**: Use PptxGenJS.
 Use shapes and SVG elements for visual interest.
 4. **Verify**: Generate preview as `slide-XX-preview.pptx`.
-Extract text with `python -m markitdown slide-XX-preview.pptx`, verify all content present and no placeholder text remains.
+Extract text with `uv run --project /tdd python -m markitdown slide-XX-preview.pptx`, verify all content present and no placeholder text remains.

 ---